Orwell Astronomical Society (Ipswich)

 As usual, the 26 cm equatorial refractor was the main draw for the public but it was rivalled this year by an exhibition area with a display of lunar rock, meteorite samples, computer displays and radio astronomy.
 This was the first Open Weekend for more than a decade to have such an exhibition area.

 Ted Sampson and Les Lamb were placed, with their telescopes, in the corridor leading from the visitors' entrance to the main exhibition area.
 As people filed along towards the exhibition it seemed that most thought that Ted and Les were simply there because nobody had cleared them out of the way after the school had closed on Friday!
 They had to work hard to attract visitors to their exhibits.
 For Les it was relatively easy - he could say, of his home-made telescope: This is the only telescope like it in the world.
 I made it myself.
-Ted tried the apocryphal but potentially space-saving: This telescope doubles up as a vacuum cleaner during the day.
-The pitch by Ted and Les encouraged some visitors to pause in their journey into the exhibition area and some asked intelligent questions like How heavy is your telescope?
+Ted tried the apocryphal line: This telescope doubles up as a vacuum cleaner during the day.
+Such pitches by Ted and Les encouraged a few visitors to pause in their journey towards the exhibition area and some asked intelligent questions like How heavy is your telescope?
 Ted's usual response was to allow the visitor to lift the instrument off the tripod to find out.
 There were a few difficult moments.
 Ted and Les had no idea when accosting anyone of their level of understanding of matters astronomical, and some visitors were slow in giving a clue.
 For example, Ted explained to a young lady that the light comes in one end of the telescope, bounces back and forth a few times and comes out of the eyepiece magnified, before she admitted to having recently completed a PhD on spherical and astigmatic aberration.
-Ted responded with his 'O' level physics.
+Ted responded with his "O" level physics.
 But everyone had great fun.

 About 20 enthusiastic members of OASI give their time to organise the event and man the displays, and succeeded in presenting a very appealling event, of which they can be proud.
 Thanks are due to them, and also to the school headmaster, Andrew Auster, the business manager, David Gilkes and teacher, Rob Hodges.